SolaceProducts/terraform-solacebroker-queue-endpoint/README.md

 ## Module use recommendations

 This module is expected to be used primarily by application teams.
-It provides support to provision endpoints required by a specific application.
+It supports provisioning endpoints or templates required by a specific application.
 It may be forked and adjusted with private defaults.

 ## Resources